RailFactor Exclusive

 The expansion corridor circumnavigates central Delhi for 28.92 kilometres from Janakpuri West Station and has 22 stations.

-This order was made as a result of a thorough evaluation of the signalling system's history of reliable functioning in the existing corridor.
+This order was made as result of thorough evaluation of the signalling system's history of reliable functioning in the existing corridor.

 This project is anticipated to improve citizen convenience and reduce traffic congestion given India's continued strong demand for transportation.